How to make Bourbon from Maize

 You can also get all the ingredients for this recipe (minus the grain) with our Bourbon Distiller's Yeast Pack.
 We recommend using the Alembic Pot Still with the Grainfather to make this whiskey.

 Using 23 L (6.1 US Gal) 9.4% ABV 51% Unmalted Corn

 What you will need:

 - 4.5kg – Flaked Maize (or Corn Meal, or Cracked Corn)

 - 2.2kg – Distillers Malt

 - OPTIONAL: Distiller’s Enzyme - Alpha-amylase 12g (Use this if you want the highest yield and omit this if you want the highest quality)

 We recommend using the Grainfather system.
 Fill the boiler with 24 L (6.3 US Gal) of water and input a temperature of 65°C (149°F).

-When the water reaches 65°C (149°F), slowly add the grain and corn, stirring slowly as you do to avoid dry clumps.
-Set up the mash as per the Grainfather instructions and add your Still Spirits Distiller’s Enzyme Alpha-Amylase to the mash.
+When the water reaches 65°C (149°F), slowly add the Rye Malt, Distiller's Malt and Maize, stirring slowly as you do to avoid dry clumps.
+Set up the mash as per the Grainfather instructions and add your OPTIONAL Distiller’s Enzyme Alpha-Amylase to the mash.
 Mash for 60 minutes.